Why some drivers always have a clean car interior — and the simple habits behind it

 Make sure to clean both the inside and outside of the windows, and don’t forget to roll them down slightly to reach those often-missed top edges.
 A quick wipe-down every few weeks not only prevents dirt buildup but also keeps your car feeling fresher and more enjoyable to drive.

-Remove Dust from the Dashboard and Console
+Remove dust from the dashboard and console

 The dashboard collects dust quickly and can make the car appear dirty, especially if you drive with the windows open.
 Using a microfiber cloth is the best way to pick up dust without leaving streaks.
 You can use a dashboard cleaner to protect surfaces from fading.
 If needed, small vents and buttons can be cleaned with a soft-bristle brush.
 Another option is a vacuum attachment that works well for hard-to-reach areas.